 Extended supply chains and energy security in the context of sustainability and energy management will be considered throughout the course.
 Case studies for both developing and developed countries will be an area of focus, with teaching activities supported by international research projects.

 How this course will help you in your future career?

-Select and apply appropriate systematic analysis methods to critically evaluate and solve complex renewable energy engineering problems.
+- Select and apply appropriate & systematic analysis methods to critically evaluate and solve complex renewable energy engineering related problems.

-Globally, the total renewable energy capacity has quadrupled total renewable energy capacity has quadrupled in the last ten years.
+- Globally, the total renewable energy capacity has quadrupled in the last ten years.
 More than half of all added power generation came from renewables.
-Increases in growth are still needed if global renewable energy targets are to be achieved.
+Increases in growth are still needed if global renewable energy targets are to be achieved globally.

 - Cloud Data Management.

 This course aims to address the need for skilled energy engineers, the opportunity to develop a systematic understanding of knowledge, analytical techniques and research skills related to an MSc in Renewable Energy Engineering.
 On the completion of this course, the student will be prepared on the exploration of current and emerging technologies and applications for renewable energy to make significant contributions to the society, economy and one’s profession.